The Qualifying Exam Process

 Final Dissertation Proposal

-Four weeks after your post-exam meeting, your final dissertation proposal will be due to your committee.
+Approximately six weeks after your post-exam meeting, your final dissertation proposal will be due to your dissertation chair, who will either ask for revisions or will share it with committee members.
 This proposal, 10,000 words or more, provides a problem statement, literature review, and outline of chapters as well as an overview of research methods.
 The final proposal serves as the draft for one or more chapters of the dissertation.
 It also serves as a roadmap that you and your committee should use to track the direction and progress of your developing dissertation.